 Now wipe that drool off your chin and get going.

 We love: The deep fried cheese curds with house-made marinara sauce

 Where: The Elm Hurst Inn and Spa, 415 Harris St. Ingersoll, ON.
 (View Map)

 The Elm Hurst Inn and Spa is the height of luxury.
-Their full service Aveda Spa and beautiful rooms will have you letting out that big sigh as you enter.
-Enjoy delicious meals in the restaurant, pamper yourself with a spa package or enjoy the Oxford Cheese Trail Package which includes a local bottle of red or white wine, a box of chocolates from Chocolatea and a local cheese board all in your room plus breakfast for two.
+Their full-service spa and beautiful rooms will have you letting out that big sigh as you enter.
+Enjoy delicious meals in the restaurant, pamper yourself with a spa package or enjoy the Oxford Cheese Trail Package which includes a local bottle of red or white wine, a box of chocolates and a local cheese board all in your room plus breakfast for two.